Fliplet/fliplet-cli/docs/API/helpers/fields.md

 ---

-## Default attributes
+## Default fields

-Use the `data` object to define default attributes for your helpers:
+Use the `data` object to define default fields for your helpers:

 ```js
 Fliplet.Helper('welcome', {